alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

     ![Shardhunt sheet](/public/puzzlehunting-201/shardhunt.png)
     {: .centered }

-    In testsolving, I solved [Mouth Mash](https://2020.teammatehunt.com/puzzles/mouth-mash) this way as well, and the puzzle was redesigned to make that harder.
+    In testsolving, I solved [Mouth Mash](https://2020.teammatehunt.com/puzzles/mouth-mash) from Teammate Hunt 2020 this way as well, and the puzzle was redesigned to make this cheese less effective.

 * If enumerations are given for a multi-word phrase, and the phrase is long enough, sometimes the enumeration itself is enough to constrain the phrase.
 You can use OneLook or nutrimatic to check for this.
 For example, (2 2 2 3 2 2 4 2 3 8) only has [one notable match](https://nutrimatic.org/2024/?q=%22AA+AA+AA+AAA+AA+AA+AAAA+AA+AAA+AAAAAAAA%22&go=Go).
-This cheese is usually better done in OneLook, since it has fewer phrases but those phrases are more valid as puzzle answers.
+This cheese is usually better done in OneLook, since it has fewer phrases and a higher fraction are valid puzzle answers.

 To draw an analogy to [engineering solutions to high school math contest problems](https://cjquines.com/files/engineering.pdf), cheesing is not a replacement to learning how to solve puzzles, but it can be very effective.
 If you cheese a puzzle, you should go read how it was supposed to work after solutions are released, or try to reverse engineer the extraction from the puzzle answer.

-You should also make sure the other solvers are okay with you cheesing a puzzle before trying to do so.
+You should also make sure other solvers are okay with you cheesing a puzzle before trying to do so.
 Cheesing is a way to skip ahead of the struggle, but sometimes people in the struggle are having lots of fun.
-(The same applies to backsolving.)

 #### Get in the constructor's mindset